You are currently viewing How to Write Job Descriptions That Attract Quality Candidates

 Why is a well-written job description important?

-It shapes the talent pool.
-Clear, outcome-based postings attract qualified candidates and reduce mismatches.
-It also accelerates the interview process since the candidates are already aware of success measures and context.
+It shapes your talent pool.
+Clear, outcome-focused postings attract qualified candidates and reduce mismatches, speeding up the interview process.

 What should be included in a job description?

-It must be a market-standard title, a short mission, 4-6 outcomes, must-have capabilities, nice-to-have capabilities, team context, tools, logistics (location, schedule, travel), and, where policy permits, compensation ranges.
-Your functional Job Description Basics are those.
+Include a market-standard title, short mission, 4-6 measurable outcomes, must-have and nice-to-have capabilities, team context, tools, logistics, and, if possible, compensation ranges.

 How can I make my job description stand out?